 Economic.
 There is no disconnection between those who produce and those who decide what to do with what they produce.
 If you make beer in the Shires’ pub, you decide how it is distributed.
 Industry where things are made but another decides how they are distributed is presented as something undertaken by the wicked.
 But who would not prefer to be directly making and determining and distributing the products of their own labor?

 Political.
 The Shire has a Sheriff, who mostly rounds up lost sheep.
 This is a world, as David Graeber has observed, without bureaucracy.
-It is a world where no one is going to ask you to fill out twenty five forms in April to do you taxes.
-There is no they, to tell you what to do.
+It is a world where no one is going to ask you to fill out twenty five forms in April to do your taxes.
+There is no They, to tell you what to do.
 Tolkien himself described this personal politics in a letter to his son, worth quoting at some length:

 My political opinions lean more and more to Anarchy (philosophically understood, meaning abolition of control not whiskered men with bombs) – or to ‘unconstitutional’ Monarchy.
 I would arrest anybody who uses the word State (in any sense other than the inanimate realm of England and its inhabitants, a thing that has neither power, rights nor mind); and after a chance of recantation, execute them if they remained obstinate!
 If we could get back to personal names, it would do a lot of good.
 Government is an abstract noun meaning the art and process of governing and it should be an offence to write it with a capital G or so as to refer to people.
 If people were in the habit of referring to ‘King George’s council, Winston and his gang’, it would go a long way to clearing thought, and reducing the frightful landslide into Theyocracy.
 Anyway the proper study of Man is anything but Man; and the most improper job of any man, even saints (who at any rate were at least unwilling to take it on), is bossing other men.
 Not one in a million is fit for it, and least of all those who seek the opportunity.
 And at least it is done only to a small group of men who know who their master is.
 The mediævals were only too right in taking nolo efiscopari as the best reason a man could give to others for making him a bishop.
 Give me a king whose chief interest in life is stamps, railways, or race-horses; and who has the power to sack his Vizier (or whatever you care to call him) if he does not like the cut of his trousers.
 And so on down the line.
 But, of course, the fatal weakness of all that – after all only the fatal weakness of all good natural things in a bad corrupt unnatural world – is that it works and has worked only when all the world is messing along in the same good old inefficient human way.
 The quarrelsome, conceited Greeks managed to pull it off against Xerxes; but the abominable chemists and engineers have put such a power into Xerxes’ hands, and all ant-communities, that decent folk don’t seem to have a chance.
 We are all trying to do the Alexander-touch – and, as history teaches, that orientalized Alexander and all his generals.
 The poor boob fancied (or liked people to fancy) he was the son of Dionysus, and died of drink.
 The Greece that was worth saving from Persia perished anyway; and became a kind of Vichy-Hellas, or Fighting-Hellas (which did not fight), talking about Hellenic honour and culture and thriving on the sale of the early equivalent of dirty postcards.
 But the special horror of the present world is that the whole damned thing is in one bag.
 There is nowhere to fly to.
 Even the unlucky little Samoyedes, I suspect, have tinned food and the village loudspeaker telling Stalin’s bed-time stories about Democracy and the wicked Fascists who eat babies and steal sledge-dogs.
 There is only one bright spot and that is the growing habit of disgruntled men of dynamiting factories and power-stations; I hope that, encouraged now as ‘patriotism’, may remain a habit!
 But it won’t do any good, if it is not universal.
 (The Letters of J. R. R. Tolkein, Humphrey Carpenter (ed.); 29 November 1943)